The 4-step guide to negotiate a lease renewal.

 Last spring, one of my fave clients, Mrs. Dow Jones, the Zillenial Finance Expert, invited me to guest-write her newsletter after I helped her successfully negotiate with her landlord for a 2-year lease renewal with ZERO rent increase.

-I shared with her subscribers my exact 4-step guide to negotiate a lease renewal with your landlord.
+My exact 4-step guide to negotiate a lease renewal with your landlord.

 Here’s what I said at the time (reprinted with her blessing, of course!):

 #1.
-Know the market
+Know the rental market in your neighborhood

 The first step in any negotiation is knowing the market.
 So search your building on StreetEasy & see what similar units are going for.
 This will give you a sense of whether the proposed increase is them trying to bring your unit to market value or if they are shooting high.

 #2.
-Know your options
+Know your options for renewing your lease

 The key to negotiating is being able to walk away.
 But… how much exactly would that cost?
 Calculate how expensive moving would be (include moving company fees, possible broker fees, other building fees, etc.)